 Oh, and if you make it to the end, be sure to check out Better Call Saul, the prequel spin-off that's already a worthy rival to the original.

-Two seasons in and Stranger Things is already a worldwide phenomenon, and arguably the most successful original series Netflix has ever made.
+Three seasons in and Stranger Things is already a worldwide phenomenon, and arguably the most successful original series Netflix has ever made.

 Set in the '80s and taking obvious homage from that decades biggest horror and sci-fi hit, the show follows a group of young friends in Hawkins, Indiana who stumble across a mystery that involves a secret government lab, a strange young girl, and a terrifying monster from a world known only as the Upside Down.